What Causes Damp in Bedrooms?

 Will a Dehumidifier Dry Out Damp Walls?

-A dehumidifier will help to discourage the growth of mold and get rid of damp.
+A dehumidifier will help to discourage the growth of mold and get rid of dampness.
 A dehumidifier will work to remove the moisture from the air and collect the water when it has been condensed.

 They will also then heat the air back up before they return it to the room.
 These units will run off electricity, and they can lower the levels of humidity in your home dramatically.
+You will need to empty the water reservoir inside the machine quite frequently, depending on the type of dehumidifier that you buy and the amount of moisture that it collects.
+They can also be plumbed so that they dispose of the water down the drain themselves, without you having to do anything.
+They are highly useful for getting rid of dampness.